-Update [6/4/2019]: There has been a lot of negative feedback about PIQO from its backers because of missing or incorrectly advertised features.
+Previous Update [6/4/2019]: There has been a lot of negative feedback about PIQO from its backers because of missing or incorrectly advertised features.
 Even Bose has reached out and asked me to remove the claim that Bose engineers were involved in the design of PIQO.
-Additionally, while I'm in communication with PIQO about these issues, I still haven't received my review unit and, as a result, I cannot verify any of the claims of the manufacturer and thus feel no longer comfortable recommending this product.
+Additionally, while I'm in communication with PIQO about these issues, I still haven't received my review unit and, as a result, I cannot verify any of the claims of the manufacturer and thus no longer feel comfortable recommending this product.

 In my day job, I’m a sales executive, and I give frequent presentations to customers and at trade shows.
 Most of the meeting rooms I end up in have a somewhat decent projector I can use – but not all the time.